MSU-Beam-Dynamics/JuTrack.jl/README.md

 println(Threads.nthreads())
 ```

-Parallel computing is called with
+Parallel computing is available for multi-particle tracking using:
 ```
 plinepass(beamline, beam)
 ```